 In this section

 The GCE A Level requirement for this course is grades BBB to include one from Mathematics, Further Mathematics, Physics, Chemistry, Technology & Design, Design & Technology, Engineering, Electronics or Double Award Science/Applied Science.
 If presenting only Design and Technology, please contact the administrator listed in the Contact details section below.

 Desirable subject offer:

 Applicants presenting GCE A level Mathematics, Further Mathematics or Physics will receive a one grade reduction at the time of offer.

 See the GCSE subject and grade requirements including specific Mathematics grade required depending on the GCE A level subject presented.

 The Faculty of Computing, Engineering and the Built Envionment accept a range of alternative combinations of qualifications such as:

-BTEC Level 3 QCF Extended Diploma in Engineering with DDM overall to include at least 9 Distinctions.
+BTEC Level 3 QCF Extended Diploma in Engineering with DDD overall award grades.
 Also minimum Merit in a unit of Mathematics for Engineering Technicians or Further Mathematics for Engineering Technicians and a Merit in Mechanical Principles and Applications.